rohithvishaal/hotcorner-python/README.md

 # Hotcorner - Python
-Implementation of Hotcorner feature that you see in Ubuntu and other Linus Distros
+Implementation of Hotcorner feature that you see in Ubuntu and other Linux Distros

 ## Installation - Linux
 `pip3 install pyautogui`